consulan/devops-toolkit-portfolio/vagrant-configurations/README.md

 - **VMware Workstation**:
     - Ensure the VMware plugin is installed.
-    - Use the `Vagrantfile.vmware` file.
+    - View the `vagrant-box-vmware.md` doc for make the box [vagrant-box-vmware](vagrant-box-vmware.md)

 - **VirtualBox**:
     - Use the `Vagrantfile.virtualbox` file.
+    - View the `vagrant-box-vbox.md` doc for make the box [vagrant-box-vbox](vagrant-box-vbox.md)

 - **KVM**:
     - Ensure `libvirt` is installed and running.
     - View the `vagrant-box-kvm.md` doc for make the box [vagrant-box-kvm](vagrant-box-kvm.md)

 - **Hyper-V**:
     - Use the `Vagrantfile.hyperv` file.
+    - View the `vagrant-box-hyperv.md` doc for make the box [vagrant-box-hyperv](vagrant-box-hyperv.md)

 ## Cloning the Repository